MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 - *Criticality*: The value assigned to a use case informs the prioritization and design of the flow.
 High-value use cases might require enhanced error handling, performance tuning, or user experience considerations.

 - *Consumers*: Understanding the flow's users or interacting components is crucial.
 This knowledge shapes design decisions like interface complexity, terminology, and interaction style.
-For user flows, it enhances user experience design; for system flows, it ensures component compatibility.
+For user flows, it enhances user experience design.
+For system flows, it ensures component compatibility.

 - *Events*: Events defining the start and end of a use case shape the flow's boundaries.
 They also inform frequency and timing considerations, impacting scalability and capacity planning.

-- *Execution*: The variability and frequency of a use case's execution dictate the flow's robustness and scalability.
+- *Execution*: The variability and frequency of a use case's execution dictate the flow's scalability.
 Flows should be designed to handle different scenarios and loads efficiently.

 - *Dependencies*: Recognizing a use case's dependencies aids in designing flows that integrate smoothly with other system parts.
 Ensuring the availability of necessary inputs and compatibility of outputs with subsequent processes is vital.